 Similar changes can be seen in Jaime Lannister and Sandor Clegane.
 While neither die, both go through near death experiences and are reborn.
 In the first season, Jaime tells Tyrion in regard to the recently paralyzed Bran: “Even if the boy lives, he’ll be a cripple, grotesque.
 Give me a good, clean death any day.”
 Tyrion’s response is: “Speaking for the grotesques, I’d have to disagree.
 Death is so final, where as life… ah, life is so full of possibilities.”
 When Jaime becomes crippled himself, his eyes are opened to Tyrion’s perspective, along with a hundred others he’d blinded himself to at the start of the series.

 In short, it took years of wanting to end my life for me to appreciate the value of life.
-I still have much to learn, but hope these lessons can help others going through the same or similarly difficult emotional experiences.
 The overarching theme here, I believe, is that these periods of emotional suffering, whatever their flavor, help us to become more complete human beings.
 I have profound regrets from these past few years, but I have learned to live with them, and am grateful for the personal growth I have experienced as a result.
 Moreover, I am immensely thankful to all those who helped me learn these lessons and achieve that growth, without whom I may well have perished.
 Thank you.

 And thanks for reading